 Gojo Satoru is able to use Limitless so well to manipulate space due to his impressive control of cursed energy (thanks to his six eyes technique).
 Like we explained before, Infinity is the neutral state of the Limitless.

 When Gojo uses negative cursed energy to power-up the Limitless, he is able to create negative spaces that cause attraction or magnetism effects.
-This is called the Cursed Technique Lapse: Blue.
-With this technique, he can cause objects to get attracted to a single point.
+This is known as the Cursed Technique Lapse: Blue.
+Gojo uses this technique and makes objects get attracted to a single point.

 The force of this attraction or the magnetism depends on the amount of the cursed energy that Gojo pours into his technique.
 However, this technique requires Gojo to manipulate cursed energy accurately, which he terms is a pain.